 When I've finished, what course can I do next?

-LS100 Spanish 1 revision course in early September or any Spanish 2 lower: module 1 in September.
+LBS19 Spanish 1 revision course in summer, LS100 Spanish 1 revision course or LS200 Spanish jump into year 2 lower early September or Spanish 2 lower: module 1 in September.